 Losant dashboards provide a flexible and powerful way to display information relevant to your specific connected solution.
 Users can have many different dashboards and a single dashboard can display information from many different applications and devices.

 A dashboard can be created at any time from the

-Dashboards dropdown in the site header, or from a few other places within the platform.
+Dashboards tab, or from a few other places within the platform.

 When creating a dashboard, you'll be asked for three pieces of information:

 - Dashboard Name: You are required to name your new dashboard.
 The name can be changed at any time.

 - Description: Optionally, you may also provide a more detailed description of the application.

 - Owner: The dashboard must be scoped to your personal Sandbox or to an organization for which you have the Editor role.
 The owner can be changed at a later date only if you have Administrator permissions for the parent organization (or Sandbox).

 Note that, should you choose to make your dashboard public, the name and description will be visible to those users.

 Create Dashboard to start adding blocks.